brennanbrown/foothills/GUIDE.md

 ## 4) Mobile Drawer

 - Compact, iconified nav showing Books, Contact, Ask, Submit, Random, Archive.
-- About/Connect live in the sidebar on mobile, so they’re omitted from the drawer.
+- Displays the blog title centered at the top with separators.
+- Includes a palette toggle styled like links; italic blurb under nav.
 - Drawer overlays the header.
 ESC, overlay click, and ✕ close it.

 ## 5) Posts